Bad Vibrations

 Bad Vibrations is the sixth studio album by the American rock band A Day to Remember, released on September 2, 2016, by ADTR Records and Epitaph Records.
 This is the second album since the band's departure from Victory Records, and their first and only album to be featured in partnership with Epitaph.
 The album debuted at number two on the Billboard 200 chart, making it the band's highest-charting album in the United States.
 The album was supported by six singles: "Paranoia", "Bad Vibrations", "Bullfight", "Naivety", "We Got This", and "Same About You", and was met with widespread critical acclaim.

 Background

-In December 2011, it was announced that A Day to Remember had plans of pressing charges against their label, Victory, due to breach of contract.
+In December 2011, it was announced that A Day to Remember had plans of filing a lawsuit against their label, Victory, due to breach of contract.
 Claiming withheld royalties of over $75,000, the group had reportedly started legal action against Victory on May 31 of that year.
 Victory has said, on their behalf, that the lawsuit is actually about the band's refusal to fulfill their 5 album contractual commitment to Victory and their new-found desire to move to a major label.
 While this lawsuit was ongoing, the band self-released Common Courtesy through their own label, ADTR Records in 2013.
 Following the album's release and tour cycle, the group took a break.
 Vocalist Jeremy McKinnon explained the band was "doing our own thing, taking it easy and trying to recharge the batteries".